eduP2P/common/test_suite/README.md

 The test suite contains performance tests to measure the bitrate, jitter and packet loss of a connection between two peers.
 These tests are implemented using the iperf3 tool [\[5\]](#ref-man_iperf3).
+Additionally, the delay of the connection is also measured by setting up an HTTP server one one peer, repeatedly connecting to this server from the other peer with curl [\[6\]](#ref-man_curl), and calculating the average connection time.

 To test the performance of eduP2P, a connection between two peers must first be established.
 Therefore, the performance tests are implemented